Skip to main

 What is Generative AI?

 Generative AI (GenAI) is a form of artificial intelligence capable of producing new content using predictive algorithms.
-Text-based GenAI tools like OpenAI’s ChatGPT or Google’s Bard are powered by Large Language Models (LLMs).
+Text-based GenAI tools like OpenAI’s ChatGPT or Google’s Gemini are powered by Large Language Models (LLMs).
 LLMs are machine learning models pre-trained with large amounts of data to learn patterns and norms.
 In response to a user’s prompt, GenAI uses those learned patterns to predict and create plausible outputs.
+These are predictive models that generate new content based on learned patterns so no output will be the same (even though sometimes outputs have a common style or tone).

 Outputs are novel content informed by 1) data sets with which the tool is trained, 2) the version of transformer the AI runs, and 3) whether the tool is directly pulling from up-to-date internet sources.
-For instance, GPT-4 is more powerful and more capable of citing sources than GPT-3.5 (the free version of ChatGPT).
-GPT-4 is a transformer directly connected to the internet while GPT-3.5 is limited to its training data which only includes sources from before September 2021.
+Early free versions of ChatGPT (3.5 for instance) was limited to training data that only included sources from before September 2021.
+However, most current models have some general connection to modern sources via the internet.
 Paywalls, subscriptions, and other barriers to internet resources also impact GenAI outputs.
 GenAI outputs are also influenced by the construction and complexity of the prompts and the extent to which the user continues to engage with the chatbot to refine the responses.

 What does that mean for educators?